ingridsfd/Ingrid-core-code-from-scratch-readme/EXERCISES README/Week8.md

 # Week challenges (Monday) 💻

 1. [x] Watch Object-Oriented Programming - Resume video

-* Procedural programming: program divided in a set of functions.
+- Procedural programming: program divided in a set of functions.
-* Too much interdependence functions is not good in programming.
+- Too much interdependence functions is not good in programming.
 Object Oriented Programming solves this.
-* Units are objects.
+- Units are objects.
 Variables, properties.
 Functions are methods.
-* Encapsulation: Is where everything is grouped.The variables and functions.
+- Encapsulation: Is where everything is grouped.The variables and functions.
 Reduce complexity and re-use code.
-* Objects with no parameters, are better.
+- Objects with no parameters, are better.
-* Abstraction: Hide the complex.
+- Abstraction: Hide the complex.
 Show the essentials.
-* Inheritance: Avoid redundant code.
+- Inheritance: Avoid redundant code.
-* Polymorphism: Refactor "ugly" switch/case statements.
+- Polymorphism: Refactor "ugly" switch/case statements.
+- Instance: construction of the class in the memory.
+- Object: repo of data already built.

 # Week challenges (Tuesday) 💻

 2. [x] Develop typed functions by using TypeScript guided exercise, using Typescript

 This module consisted of understanding and practicing

-* Default values
+- Default values
-* Expressions
+- Expressions
-* Optional values
+- Optional values
-* Required values
+- Required values

 4. [x] Read Abstract Classes